Create an Automated Personalization (AP) activity in Adobe Target using the Visual Experience Composer (VEC).

 (Conditional) Click Offers to select pieces of content and assign them to reporting groups or only allow certain visitors to see certain offers with targeting.

-For more information, see Offer Reporting Groups in Automated Personalization.
+For more information about reporting groups, see Offer Reporting Groups in Automated Personalization.

 (Conditional) Click Exclusion Groups to choose any combinations of elements that you want to exclude from the activity.